nuevoMailer SB v.10.5

 Any newsletter can be used in any campaign with any mailing list or a selection of lists.

-You can send an html newsletter or a plain text newsletter or both merged as multipart.
+You can send an HTML newsletter, a plain text newsletter, or both merged as multipart.

 You can embed RSS feeds in a newsletter.
 This is done simply by typing this inside a newsletter: